Article 31: You have the right to play and rest.

 Outdoor Adventurous Activities (OAA) – Children work both individually and as a team within OAA lessons.
 They cover three areas of physical activity: orientation, communication and problem solving.
 Pupils have to use logical thinking skills to complete tasks.
 Our Y6 residential also contributes to the OAA curriculum.

-Swimming – Pupils in Y4 swim for two terms at Woodhouse Close Leisure Centre.
-Pupils in Y5 and Y6 then receive top up lessons at the end of the academic year.
+Swimming – Pupils in Y5 swim for the full academic year at Woodhouse Close Leisure Centre.
+Pupils in Y6 may receive top up lessons dependent on assessment from Y5.

 By the end of KS2, pupils are expected to: